EloiBilek/ApiJerseyMavenPostgre/README.md

 # ApiJerseyMavenPostgre
 =======================

-It 's a very simple example of an RestFull API, CRUD of User.
+It 's a very simple example of an RestFul API, CRUD of User.
 Using:
 * Java 8
 * Maven 3